 League bowling is also a big draw, especially for seniors, where many leagues are in session during times of day when bowling alleys would normally be empty.

-And yeah, there is that handful of small ownerships that just have been in the business so long and retired.
+And yeah, there is that handful of small ownerships that just have been in the business so long that they retired.